yuexiaofeng/yuexiaofeng.github.io/_posts/2021-02-28-on-wfh-one-year.md

 As promised, I also took her to the one and only Steveston Pizza Company.
 It burnt a hole in my wallet but the pizza was actually pretty tasty.
 ![pizza](../assets/images/20210228/pizza.jpg)

 Her arrival really brought life to the house.
-She’s a fantastic chef.
+She’s a fantastic chef: steak, ribs (lots of them), lamb, wings, dumplings, seafood, you name it..
+She also enjoys experimenting the video recipes from social medias like TikTok and Weibo.
 Not to draw any conclusions, but I gained quite a few pounds recently - not exactly something I’m proud of and it has taken a toll on my BP and general health. :(

 ![bbq](../assets/images/20210228/bbq.jpg)
 ![chicken](../assets/images/20210228/chicken.jpg)